Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 # 5. Do Not Define the Relationship

-A relationship can exist.
+A relationship may already exist.

-Its meaning should remain flexible.
+Its meaning should remain open.

-The player should be able to build:
+The player should be free to build:

 - trust
 - friendship